 These are the antihistamines that are used against allergic reactions in the body.
 If your dog has a habit of sniffing around and catch grass seed or pollen grain allergy, these tablets are helpful.

 Antibiotic ointments are used for protection against bacterial infection on cuts, scrapes, or any other injury on your dog’s skin.

 Antibiotics are important medicines that should be available all the time.
-They act as first line of defense in every situation.
-There are many Dog Diseases That Cause Death and can be prevented using antibiotics.
+They act as the first line of defense in every situation.
+Many dog diseases cause death, which can be prevented using antibiotics.